Unley High School

-Unley High School, located in Netherby, South Australia.
+Unley High School is a public coeducational secondary school, located in the Adelaide suburb of Netherby in South Australia.
+It is administered by the Department of Education, with an enrolment of 1,562 students and a teaching staff of 114, as of 2023.
+The school caters to students from Year 7 to Year 12.

 History

-Unley High School was founded in 1910 as one of the first public high schools to be established after Adelaide High School in 1908.
-Initially it was under the control of the Headmaster of the Unley Primary School, and was first housed as part of that school in the suburb of Unley.
+In response to a decision by the State Government to provide secondary education to children living in the Adelaide suburbs, Unley High School (then Unley District High School) was founded in 1910 as one of four secondary institutions established for this purpose.
+Initially it was housed and under the control of the Headmaster of the Unley Primary School but was operated by "special staff" who carried "on the secondary work".

+The school officially opened on Tuesday, 25 January 1910 with Lionel H. Jeffries as the school's first teacher in charge, who had transferred from Adelaide High School and remained in charge until 30 June 1911.
+Another teacher from Adelaide High School, James Leonard Rossiter, took over after him.

-In 1915 the school was granted independence from Unley Primary.
+The school received its first headmaster in 1915, when the school was granted independence from Unley Primary.
 Ben Gates was appointed its first headmaster, and he remained at the school until 1940.
 During his headmastership the school became renowned for its discipline and high academic standards.
 An early link was forged with the Australian rules football club, Sturt.
 The colours of the school, light and dark blue, were also the colours of the football club.

 During its first decade the school moved south to new buildings in Kyre Avenue, Mitcham.
 There were problems which developed quite rapidly with this site, especially that it lacked adequate sports grounds.
 After complicated negotiations, a trust associated with the school eventually acquired a block of land and a cottage.
 This became an open space, now used by Mitcham Girls High School, on Belair Road.
 The "memorial gates" celebrating the acquisition of this land were opened in 1936.

 Following the setbacks of the Great Depression, which included the introduction of fees for students to attend the high school, student numbers gradually rose to their early 1930s high point.
 (1931: 956 students, 1934: 638, 1939: 869) Unley High had been a coeducational school from the beginning, but in fact, most classes were taught in single sex groups.
 This pattern would only change in the late 1960s and early 1970s.